Progressive wear of the meniscus, mechanical symptoms and management strategies

 Before resuming operations, it is important to ensure:

-- of a controlled pain,
+- of controlled pain,

-- of a stability and sufficient muscular strength.
+- of sufficient stability and muscular strength.

 Conclusion